theproductiveprogrammer/luminate/README.md

     ./luminate list-assets

+You can also set or clear the auth flags assets you manage:

+    ./luminate set-flags --for myFirstAccount --flags AuthRequired,AuthRevokable,AuthImmutable
+    ./luminate clear-flags --for myFirstAccount --flags AuthRequired,AuthRevokable,AuthImmutable

 You can set up a trustline on for a particular asset:

     ./luminate set-trustline --for myFirstAccount --assetcode EVER --issuer GDRCJ5OJTTIL4VUQZ52PCZYAUINEH2CUSP5NC2R6D6WQ47JBLG6DF5TE

 You can also revoke a trustline:

     ./luminate revoke-trustline --for myFirstAccount --assetcode EVER --issuer GDRCJ5OJTTIL4VUQZ52PCZYAUINEH2CUSP5NC2R6D6WQ47JBLG6DF5TE

+You can allow/remove trust for a trustline holding your assets:

+    ./luminate allow-trust --for myFirstAccount --assetcode EVER --to GDRCJ5OJTTIL4VUQZ52PCZYAUINEH2CUSP5NC2R6D6WQ47JBLG6DF5TE
+    ./luminate remove-trust --for myFirstAccount --assetcode EVER --to GDRCJ5OJTTIL4VUQZ52PCZYAUINEH2CUSP5NC2R6D6WQ47JBLG6DF5TE

 ENVIRONMENT VARS: